City-of-Helsinki/aula-wp-theme/README.md

 To get the latest stuff from this repo to server, execute `git pull origin master` in `wp-content/themes/oppijaportaali/`-folder.

 After code is pulled, see from `WP-admin => Kenttäryhmät` if there is any fields to sync.

+## Development installation (styles/scripts)

+Current setup will work with node version defined in package.json along with Yarn.
+Yarn should be version 1.* (development done with yarn 1.22.4).

+Local development domain should point to oppijaportaali.test, if you want to use `yarn start`.

+Needed commands to work with:
+`yarn install` ==> Install needed node packages
+`yarn start` ==> start `Webpack` to watch & rebuild on asset changes in `localhost:3000` `yarn prod` ==> Build for production: compresses the scripts & styles, disables sourcemaps, copies images from `assets/images` to `dist/images`

 ### Needed plugins to work properly:
 - ACF Pro